The Southeast ADA Center serves Alabama, Florida, Georgia, Kentucky, Mississippi, North Carolina, South Carolina, and Tennessee.

 Affiliate Leadership Network

 The Southeast ADA Center partners with an extensive Affiliate Leadership Network in the Southeast region.
-The Affiliate Leadership Network represents Centers for Independent Living (CILs), service providers, disability coalitions, DD Councils, University Centers for Excellence in Developmental Disabilities, and others.
+The Affiliate Leadership Network represents Centers for Independent Living (CILs), service providers, disability coalitions, a state Council on Developmental Disabilities, University Centers for Excellence in Developmental Disabilities, and others.
 The Center works with each affiliate organization on an annual basis to identify the state’s needs and implement training and technical assistance activities to meet its needs.
 Examples of these activities include training for law enforcement, monthly ADA trainings on all aspects of the law, ADA facility access site surveys, advising and interacting with state legislative bodies, and engaging local ADA Coordinators.
 The Affiliate Leadership Network also plays an active role in an advisory capacity to the Center and provides leadership in research projects.

 ADA Training and Information